View Source AWS.CloudFormation (aws-elixir v1.0.10)

 If the call completes successfully, the stack rolls back the update and reverts to the previous stack configuration.

-return your stack to a working state (the UPDATE_ROLLBACK_COMPLETE
+your stack to a working state (the UPDATE_ROLLBACK_COMPLETE state) and then

 back all changes after a failed stack update.
-For example, you might have a
+For example, this might occur when

-rolling back to an old database instance that was deleted outside of
+attempts to roll back to an old database that was deleted outside of

 CloudFormation.
 Because

-CloudFormation doesn't know the database was deleted, it assumes that the
+CloudFormation doesn't know the instance was deleted, it assumes the instance

 Creates a list of changes that will be applied to a stack so that you can review the changes before executing them.